 According to this agreement, Brescia University Theology majors (with an Emphasis in Pastoral Studies) can earn six hours of advanced standing in either of Aquinas's two theology programs: M.A. in Theology or M.A. in Pastoral Studies.
-See the Theology major, pp. 177 and 180, for more information.
+See the Theology major.